manoplas/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 The Maker Talent CU budget is designed with the following goals in mind:

-- Paying the DAI compensation to core unit members
+- Paying the DAI compensation to Core Unit members
-- Sponsoring events where Maker Talent will meet potential candidates and connect with its community
+- Sponsoring events where Maker Talent will meet potential candidates
-- Paying a part of the referral bonus as an incentive (see MIP39 for details).
+- Paying a part of the referral bonus as an incentive
-- Paying the operational costs of the CU (e.g candidates management software, gas fees and job-ads)
+- Paying the operational costs of the CU (e.g candidates management software, gas fees and job advertisements)
-- Keeping reasonable buffer for unexpected expenses (legal, financial and other)
+- Keeping a reasonable buffer for unexpected expenses (legal, financial and other)

 Therefore, a vote to ratify this MIP means MKR holders will commit to:

-- Funding a 3 month runway for MT-001
+- Funding a 3-month runway for MT-001
 - Replenish the budget on a quarterly basis
 - Include members of the Core Unit in the SES MKR Incentive Plan